CIRCLECI-GWP/nodejs-cheerio-web-scraping/README.md

-# Web-scrapping with Nodejs and Cheerio
+# Web scraping with Nodejs and Cheerio

-CI pipeline for a web-scrapper build with Nodejs and Cheerio
+CI pipeline for a web scraper built with Nodejs and Cheerio

 ## Install dependencies